-In 2017 we completed the main elements of the Ministry of Education’s Christchurch Schools Rebuild (CSR) Programme, excluding the retrofitting of the second level of the two-storied block.
+In 2017 we completed the main elements of the Ministry of Education’s Christchurch Schools Rebuild (CSR) Programme.
 This building programme was a Government initiative managed by the Ministry of Education.
 Following the Canterbury earthquakes the educational landscape shifted and St Albans School was allocated $4.9m to retrofit and build learning spaces.

 Why the Change?
 Most New Zealand schools were built in a time of ‘factory-style’ learning, where all students of the same age learned the same things, at the same time, by direct teacher instruction.
 We have now moved to a model of collaboration and co-teaching.
 Multiple layers of collaboration are now a component of our practice, including: